ivandika3/tornado-microservice/README.md

 ## Requirements
 The listing service has been built already.
 You need to build the remaining two components: the user service and the public API layer.
 The implementation of the listing service can serve as a good starting point to learn more about how to structure a web application using the Tornado web framework.

+The first priority would be to get a working system up and running!
+A great submission would demonstrate a grasp of the principles of microservice architecture.

 ## Getting Started
 We will be using Python 3 for this exercise.